How does potassium affect my heart health?

-Many of the elements of the DASH diet — fruits, vegetables, fat-free or low-fat (1 percent) dairy foods and fish — are good natural sources of potassium.
+Many of the elements of the DASH diet — fruits, vegetables, fat-free or low-fat (1 percent) dairy foods and fish — can be good natural sources of potassium.
 For example, a medium banana has about 420 mg of potassium, and half a cup of plain mashed sweet potatoes has 475 mg.

-Other potassium-rich foods include:
+Other foods with potassium include:

 - Lima beans